PeteJames21/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 A compilation of introductory-level JavaScript practice code

 ## 0-javascript_is_amazing.js
-Create a constant variable and print its value
+Create a constant variable and print its value.

+## 1-multi_languages.js
+Print multiple lines of text.